SSH

 User maximo.fernandez

-In this file I have saved the user and ip of some devices that I usually connect to so I don't have to fill in everything myself.
-Let's see it with the servers I have
+In this file, I have stored the user credentials and IP of some devices that I usually connect to so I don’t have to fill everything out myself.
+Let’s take a look at it with the servers I have.

 Copy